Conjugacy theorems for loop reductive group schemes and Lie algebras: Applications to infinite-dimensional Lie Theory

-\begin{proposition} (1) $Z_{\GG}(\TT_d) $ is a loop reductive group.
+\begin{proposition} $Z_{\GG}(\TT_d) $ is a loop reductive group.

-(2) $\mm$ is a MAD if and only if the dimension of $\dh_{0,...,0}$ is maximal among the Cartan subalgebras of $\dg$ normalised by $\bs$.
-In particular, Borel-Mostow MADs exist. \end{proposition} \begin{proof} (1) We have explained above that $Z_{\GG}(\TT_d) \simeq {_\eta}\dH_R.$ This last group is loop reductive by definition since $\eta$ is a loop cocycle.
+{\rm (2)} $\mm$ is a MAD subalgebra if and only if the dimension of $\dh_{0,...,0}$ is maximal among the Cartan subalgebras of $\dg$ normalised by $\bs$.
+In particular, Borel-Mostow MAD subalgebras exist. \end{proposition} \begin{proof} (1) We have explained above that $Z_{\GG}(\TT_d) \simeq {_\eta}\dH_R.$ This last group is loop reductive by definition since $\eta$ is a loop cocycle.